91khr/lines9/README.md

 Different windows or different states of the same window may use different types of statuslines.
 In Lines9, we use *schemes* to refer to a list of *components* that concatenates to make up a statusline.
-Here, a component should generate a string as a part of the statusline option;
+Here, a component should generate a string as a part of the statusline option.
-it can either be a string indicating the raw part of the option or a function returning such a string.

 Generating the statusline may be expensive;
 for example, there may be a component using a complex algorithm to work out its content.